What do we know about what works?

 But to move really quickly and to make the kinds of big jumps that you simply can’t arrive at via a process of blind tinkering, it helps to have a map of the terrain.
 Knowledge can be that map.
 The article “Science as a map of unfamiliar terrain” reviews evidence from a few papers that patents which use science are more valuable, especially when the patented invention occupies relatively unfamiliar knowledge terrain.

 More generally, while modern science has its share of problems, on the whole it generates knowledge that helps us better understand the world.
 A series of natural experiments where scientific progress was rapidly and unexpectedly sped up or slowed down, discussed in “More science leads to more innovation,” goes on to show that basic scientific discoveries are, indeed, spun out into new and valuable technologies.
+The article “Science is good at making useful knowledge” provides some additional, more correlational, evidence: patents that cite science seem to outperform those that don’t.
 And even technologies that do not directly rely on new scientific discoveries frequently rely indirectly on them.
 Evidence for this, suggested by evidence from patent citations, is discussed in “Ripples in the river of knowledge.”

 That means another obvious way to accelerate technological progress is to increase our knowledge of how the world works by expanding basic scientific research.

-More science is better, but assuming there are limits, we might want to target areas of science that are most likely to be useful for technological progress.
+More science is better, but assuming there are limits, how should we choose which scientific topics get more support and which get less?
 The article “Gender and what gets researched” provides some evidence that who is able to do research has a measurable impact on what gets researched.
 Specifically, having more women inventors and researchers in a field helps a field avoid gender-related blindspots, both because women tend to be more likely to work on different things then men and because men are more likely to be responsive to the priorities of women when there are more female researchers in a field.

 In general, if we want research to cater to the priorities of society at large, then it helps to have scientist at large represented in the research community.